leaflabs/leaflabs-docs/source/unix-toolchain.rst

 From the libmaple directory, ::

-  $ groups # make sure it includes plugdev; if not add, yourself to it
+  $ groups # make sure it includes plugdev; if not, add yourself to it
   $ sudo cp support/scripts/45-maple.rules /etc/udev/rules.d/45-maple.rules
   $ sudo restart udev